Do AI Companies Make Good on Voluntary Commitments to the White House?: Results

-Further, while the US AI Safety Consortium was established by a governmental body in the National Institute of Standards and Technology (NIST), we do not automatically qualify it as a means for awarding points for information sharing with the government because our standard is that shared information should be non-public and do we not find evidence that the Consortium functions as such a mechanism.
-As a result, we award this commitment point to only two companies (Anthropic, OpenAI) on the basis of their Memorandums of Understanding with the US AI Safety Institute to permit them to directly access their models to perform a risk assessment.
-However, we emphasize that there do exist other channels for companies to interface with the government, though we chose not to award points for these relationships: examples include government procurement of company-developed AI technologies, Congressional testimonies of company leadership, and enforcement investigations into company practices. \\
+Further, while the US AI Safety Institute Consortium was established by a governmental body in the National Institute of Standards and Technology, we do not automatically designate it as a means for information sharing with the government because our standard is that shared information should be non-public and do we not find evidence that companies share such information with the government through the Consortium.
+As a result, only OpenAI and Anthropic score this indicator on the basis of their memoranda of understanding with the US AI Safety Institute, which permit US AISI to directly access their models to perform risk assessments.
+While companies do interface with the government in other ways---such as procurement of companies' AI systems, Congressional testimony from executives, and enforcement investigations into company practices---these are insufficient to satisfy this indicator. \\

-\textbf{Certain indicators are very vague, complicating consistent interpretation and meaningful implementation.} While every indicator is only partially specified by the White House in their three-page document, some indicators are especially vague.
+\textbf{Certain indicators are overly vague, complicating consistent interpretation and meaningful implementation.} While every indicator is only partially specified by the White House in its three-page document describing the voluntary commitments, some indicators are especially vague.
 The clearest example is commitment seven, where ``Companies commit generally to empowering trust and safety teams, advancing AI safety research, advancing privacy, protecting children, and working to proactively manage the risks of AI so that its benefits can be realized''.
-All four of the resulting indicators are exceptionally broad: what constitutes satisfactory privacy advancement or protection of children?
+All four of the resulting indicators are exceptionally broad and difficult to judge: what constitutes satisfactory privacy advancement or protection of children?
 Even less clear is how these commitments are meant to relate with company practices on AI: for example, moderating the generation of child sexual abuse material and monitoring the use of language models by young children may both serve to protect children in very different senses.